aoxhwjfoavdlhsvfpzha/misc/README.md

 Misc stuff, what else?

 Stuff:

-Wttr.sh; script for auto-finding your local weather conditions
+*Wttr.sh ; script for auto-finding your local weather conditions